 Firstly, pick the right size.
 If you’re going on a long trip, you might be tempted to get the biggest thing you can find.
 Better safe than sorry, eh?
 Well, that’s not exactly the best idea.
-Generally, you can easily get through a three-month journey with a 45-liter capacity backpack.
+Generally, you can easily get through a three-month journey with a 45-litre capacity backpack.
 It seems impossible, we know.
 However, people have been known to do it.
 Plus, do you really want to spend your entire trip dragging your suitcase up and down every flight of stairs you come across?

 Secondly, your backpack should come with a few extra features.
 The first is some extra pockets.
 Above all, they help you to organize properly.
 For example, while getting through the airport, you really don’t want to keep everybody waiting in line because you’re trying to get out your boarding pass from the depths of your bag.
 A backpack with pockets on the side and waist-straps would help you get what you need faster.